kkevlar/multiplayer_laser_battle/README.md

 ### Client (Windows and Others)

-Try this as long as you're not on Windows: [COPIED_GRAPHICS_BUILD_INSTRUCTIONS.md]
+Try this as long as you're not on Windows: [instructions](COPIED_GRAPHICS_BUILD_INSTRUCTIONS.md)

 Windows?
-Extract [OpenGL.zip] to your C drive root, then use Visual Studio at your own risk.
+Extract [OpenGL.zip](OpenGL.zip) to your C drive root, then use Visual Studio at your own risk.

 ### Server (Works on Unix-style systems)